Skip to main content

 • a tidied background.

 That kit alone produces broadcasts that hold their own.
-Restraint and intent matter more than spending.
-A clean shot from a five-hundred-dollar setup beats a chaotic shot from a five-thousand-dollar one every time the audience sits down to watch.
+Restraint and intent matter more than total spend.
+A clean shot from a $500 setup beats a chaotic shot from a $5,000 one every time the audience sits down to watch.

-The biggest first-stage gains come from the things the audience perceives most directly, which means light and sound.
+Biggest first-stage gains come from the things audiences perceive most directly: light and sound.
 A good microphone with a pop filter, a single soft key light, and a quiet room move the channel up a tier in a way that ten extra RGB strips never will.
-Decorative gear and ambient lighting are real, but they are second-order improvements; do not let them eat the budget for the first-order ones.
+Decorative gear and ambient lighting are real.
+They're just second-order improvements.
+Don't let them eat the budget meant for first-order ones.

-When the channel grows and the streams become regular, the upgrade list writes itself:
+When the channel grows and the streams become regular, the upgrade list writes itself (music streamers should also see our music streaming equipment guide and, if a console is in the mix, our capture card buyer guide):

 • a second monitor;